symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 This guide shows snippets of code to exemplify the different processes.
 All snippets are based on the same program that `can be found here <https://github.com/nemtech/symbol-docs/tree/main/source/resources/examples/typescript/exchanges>`__.
 A few notes on this example program:

 - It uses a fake ``DBService`` object that simulates the Exchange database.
 Calls to this object should obviously be replaced by the actual Exchange infrastructure in production code.
+For simplicity these calls are synchronous but they could be made asynchronously too.

 - No error handling is performed at all.
 Use mechanisms like ``try {} catch`` where appropriate in production code.